nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Add a Next-of-Kin(NOK) to a participant

-   1. Prerequisite: At least 1 participant in the participant list.
+   1. Prerequisite: At least one participant in the participant list.

    2. Test case: `addNok 1 n/Patrick Yeoh p/91234444 tag/Cousin`<br>
-      Expected: NOK added to the first participant in the list.
+      Expected: NOK is added to the first participant in the list.
 Details of action shown in the status message.

 ### Deleting a Next-of-Kin of a participant